If you don’t see the 1Password button in your browser’s toolbar, make sure you have the latest version of the 1Password extension installed.

 - Click Close.

-If 1Password is not listed in “Available toolbar buttons”
+If you don’t see 1Password in “Available toolbar buttons”

-If the 1Password button is not showing up at all when you try to customize the toolbar, make sure that third-party add-ons are permitted in Internet Explorer and that the 1Password add-on is installed and enabled.
+If you don’t see the 1Password button when you try to customize the toolbar, make sure that third-party add-ons are permitted in Internet Explorer and that the 1Password add-on is installed and enabled.
 Learn more.